michael2008/ME-Live-Doc/docs/user-guide.md

 <img src="https://cloud.githubusercontent.com/assets/17921380/26658996/2cc15f38-46a0-11e7-85e3-bc526203e40e.png" width="500">
 </p>

-3. Fix your eyes on “Gaze" Button and Air Tap, you will enter the eyesight movement model and the surrounding environmental net will be displayed in HoloLens.
+3. Fix your eyes on "Gaze" Button and Air Tap, you will enter the eyesight movement model and the surrounding environmental net will be displayed in HoloLens.
 The whole object will move as users move their eyes and stay in the environmental net position currently gazed at.

   * If there is no environmental net in the currently-gazed position, then the object will float in the direction of eyes three meters away.
   * Air Tap again and you will exit the eyesight movement model.
 Then re-choose the status of the object.

-4. Gaze at “Move" Button in the left and Air Tap, you will enter the manual movement model and movement sign will be displayed on crystalline. iii.
+4. Gaze at "Move" Button in the left and Air Tap, you will enter the manual movement model and movement sign will be displayed on crystalline. iii.
 When using HoloLens, please operate the object in a manner of clicking and moving together and adjust the position of the object in the direction of three axis.

 5. Gaze at Rotate"Button and Air Tap, you will enter the manual revolve model and the revolve sign will be displayed above the crystalline.